 Lowering Body Temperature

-Your baby may be wrapped in cooling blankets.
+Your baby may be wrapped in cooling blankets within hours of birth.
 This will lower body temperature and reduce the risk of tissue injury and reduce the risk of long-term problems.

 - Reviewer: Michael Woods, MD